czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I solved the Recover pset and even if I had to use a little bit of help to figure out the correct condition for the while statement, I am roud of my work!
 Keep going!

 **Link to work:** N/A

+### Day 47: June 03, 2020

+**Today's Progress**: I practiced my C skills on hackerrank.
+I really like this platform, I found a lot of material for practicing.

+**Thoughts:** : A little pause in CS50 and some practice with C on hackerrank.
+I really like this platform!

+**Link to work:** N/A